“Are we receiving anything?” Avril asked the car’s AI.

 He glanced at the northern entrance and saw the same thing happening there.

 Ahead, the truck stuttered as it struck a car outside the city wall.
-The car spun away and the hover-truck pulled away from Avril with a final burst of speed then plowed into the remaining barricade.
+The car spun away and the hover-truck pulled away from Avril with a final burst of speed then smashed into the barricade.
 The sound of the collision was deafening in the assault vehicle’s cab, and Avril felt the vibrations of the impact.

 As the truck forced its way through the entrance, it jerked left and shattered the glass front of the building that guarded that side of the entrance.
 Tiny shards of glass struck Avril’s car like hail.
 The AI kept the assault vehicle in the truck’s wake, and the vehicles the truck hit skidded and bounced past on either side.